root-foundation/root/README.md

 In a post AGI world, due to extreme outcomes in *all* activities, debt will no longer be a viable means to finance anything.

-This is not due to fewer opportunities (AGI will enable far more opportunities than it takes), but rather due to the extreme, winner-take-all nature of outcomes within _each_ opportunity.
+This is not due to fewer opportunities (AGI will enable far more opportunities than it takes), but rather due to the extreme, winner-take-all nature of outcomes within *any* opportunity.
 In extreme outcomes, the median outcome falls to nothing and thus financing with debt is no longer viable.

-Tragically, billions are still taking out loans to finance their lives — from their educations, to their homes and businesses — without realizing that they will almost certainly never be able to repay these loans as outcomes rapidly becomes more extreme.
+Tragically, billions are still taking out loans to finance their lives — from their educations, to their homes, businesses, etc. — without realizing that they will almost certainly never be able to repay these loans as outcomes rapidly becomes more extreme.

 _Even_ if one is debt-free, they will almost certainly be outcompeted by one who can experiment boldly and tinker freely with _abundant_ resources.